 additionalConfigs | map | Additional properties maps to specific security-related parameters.
 For enhanced security, you can hide the sensitive values using environment variables as secrets. | |

-Confluent Like | Configuration for Confluent-like schema registries | ||
+Confluent like | Configuration for Confluent-like schema registries | ||

 host | string | URL of your schema registry. | |

-cacheSize | string | 50 | Number of schemas that can be cached locally by this interceptor so that it doesn’t have to query the schema registry every time. |
+cacheSize | string | 50 | Number of schemas that can be cached locally by this Interceptor so that it doesn’t have to query the schema registry every time. |

 AWS Glue | Configuration for AWS Glue schema registries | ||